Civil Legal Issues of Natural Disasters: Libraries Can Help

 Presenters will introduce the civil legal issues that arise during natural disasters and share how to support related patron information needs.

-And building on its Creating Pathways to Civil Legal Justice foundational course series, in September WebJunction will be launching a new set of courses, Navigating Civil Legal Issues of Natural Disasters, which will address how libraries can support the civil legal information needs of patrons that arise in a natural disaster.
-We’ll share more about the coming courses in the webinar.
+And building on its Creating Pathways to Civil Legal Justice foundational course series, WebJunction is launching a new set of courses, Navigating Civil Legal Issues of Natural Disasters, which address how libraries can support the civil legal information needs of patrons that arise in a natural disaster.
+More about the new courses is shared in the webinar.

-Presented by: Kathy Grunewald, Disaster Coordinator Attorney, Legal Services of North Florida; Sara Pic, Head of Public Services, Law Library of Louisiana; and Brooke Doyle, Sr. Project Coordinator, WebJunction, OCLC
+Presented by: Kathy Grunewald, Disaster Coordinator Attorney, Legal Services of North Florida; Sara Pic, Head of Public Services, Law Library of Louisiana; and moderated by Brooke Doyle, Sr. Project Coordinator, WebJunction, OCLC

 - Improving Access to Civil Legal Justice through Public Libraries, project page